Combinatorially random curves on surfaces: Self-intersection number

 Note that a quadratic upper bound on self intersection for $w_n$, and in fact for any $\gamma \in B_{n}$, holds non-probabilistically.
 Indeed, for all $\gamma\in B_n$ one has

-This follows by choosing a representative for $\gamma$ on an $\cA$-rose (which we will also denote by $\gamma$); $\gamma$ returns to the basepoint $n$ times and we can select a small neighborhood $N$ of the basepoint so that all self-intersection occurs within $N$.
+This follows by choosing a representative for $\gamma$ on an $\cA$-rose (which we will also denote by $\gamma$); $\gamma$ returns to the basepoint $n$ times and we can select a small neighborhood $N$ of the basepoint so that all self-intersection occurs within $N$, or come from self-intersection of a generator with itself in the event that the generators are not simple.
 Then $N \cap \gamma$ is a collection of $n$ simple arcs with endpoints on $\partial N$, and $\gamma_n$ can be homotoped within $N$ so that any two of these arcs cross at most once.

 Thus, in Theorem \ref{thm: intersection}, for both $\bP_{w}$ and $\bP_{g}$, it suffices to prove the lower bound.

-\begin{proof} We will phrase the proof in terms of $\bP_{w}$; the $\bP_{g}$ argument will be essentially identical, replacing occurrences of Theorem \ref{thm:MT} with Theorem \ref{thm: GTT}.
+We first show: